-Our staff also organizes and promotes the 50th Class Reunion held each spring as well as the annual Sul Ross Group Reunion for all Classes who have graduated at least 55 years ago.
+Our team also organizes and promotes the 50th Class Reunion held each spring as well as the annual Sul Ross Group Reunion for all Classes who have graduated at least 55 years ago.

 Class Agent Roles & Responsibilities

-*An Active Member of the Century Club is someone who contributes at the $50 level or higher.
+*An Active Member of the Century Club is someone who contributes to The Association’s Annual Fund at the $50 level or higher.

-As a Class Agent, if you have concerns about meeting any of these requirements please let us know.
-Should an elected Class Agent be unable to fulfill these requirements or complete his/her term of office, the Senior Class President, a previous Class Agent or approved replacement should serve until the next Class Reunion or election.
+Should an elected Class Agent be unable to fulfill these requirements or complete his/her term of office, the senior class president, a previous Class Agent or approved replacement should serve until the next Class Reunion or election.